Advanced Architectural Design (Post-Professional), M.S. (Ithaca)

 Field of Study

-Cornell's Post-professional Master of Architecture is an intensive advanced design research (ADR) program.
-Open to individuals holding a B.Arch. or an M.Arch 1 (first-professional) degree, the three-semester program beginning the first weekday in June offers a critical framework for investigating pertinent design concerns, practices, and technologies in 21st-century architecture and urbanism.
+Cornell's Post-professional M.S. in Advanced Architectural Design is an intensive advanced design research (ADR) program.
+Open to individuals holding a B.Arch. or an M.Arch (first-professional) degree, the three-semester program beginning the first weekday in June offers a critical framework for investigating pertinent design concerns, practices, and technologies in 21st-century architecture and urbanism.

 A structure of core and elective studios and courses allows students to pursue trajectories of inquiry within one of four interrelated territories of investigation:

 Architecture and Discourse (A+D): Theory, criticism, publishing, cultural production, design research, history and contemporaneity

 Architecture and Ecology (A+E): Sustainable practices, soft infrastructures, materials research, environmental simulation, computational design, digital fabrication, performance driven design